ApeWorX/silverback/docs/userguides/development.md

 - Measuring trading activity of popular pools
 - Listening for large swaps to update a telegram group

+## Prerequisites

+You should have a python project with Silverback installed.
+You can install Silverback via `pip install silverback`

 ## Creating an Application

 Creating a Silverback Application is easy, to do so initialize the `silverback.SilverbackApp` class: